Mutable Queues

 ensures dst.view = old dst.view ++ old src.view *)

-emptied after the call and its elements are appended to the queue dst
+emptied after the call and its elements are appended to the queue dst.
+Notice

 state before they're passed to the function.